sourcegraph/about/handbook/engineering/distribution/observability/monitoring_architecture.md

 This allows us to assert constraints and principles that we want to hold ourselves to, as described in [our monitoring pillars](monitoring_pillars.md).

-To learn more about adding monitoring using the generator, see ["How easy is it to add monitoring?"](monitoring.md#how-easy-is-it-to-add-monitoring)
+To learn more about adding monitoring using the generator, see: [adding monitoring](monitoring.md#adding-monitoring)

 ## Sourcegraph deployment